NicholasDrian/web_cad/README.md

 This project is in its infancy, stay tuned for updates

-TODO: make samplers and such async
+TODO: make samplers and such async better
+TODO: gumball as aditional feature
+TODO: raytracing as aditional feature
+TODO: frustum tracing as aditional feature